jqhoogland/rationalia-starter/LW/Concepts/Music.md

 # Music

-**Music** is a form of [art](art) based on placing notes in a rhythmic order.
+**Music** is a form of [Art](Art.md) based on placing notes in a rhythmic order.
 Most of LW's articles on music so far have been written by jefftk.

 %%